Makita 18V X2 LXT Circular Saw XSH06 Review with Video

 Before going into any other comparison, that 4-battery kit is awfully attractive.
-Normally, Makita 5 Ah batteries are $129 each or $219 for two, so getting the extra pair for just another $40 seems like a steal.
+Normally, Makita 5 Ah batteries are $129 each or $219 for two, so getting the extra pair for the same price as the 2-battery kit is a steal.

 As for direct price comparison, here’s what we’re looking at:

 - Milwaukee M18 Fuel 2732: $399 with a 12.0 Ah battery (216 watt-hours)